AdobeDocs/experience-manager-65.en/help/communities/dsrp-mysql.md

 ## Database Setup {#database-setup}

-Open the Communities connection in order to install the database.
+Open the Communities connection to install the database.

 ![install-database](assets/install-database.png)